 Dr. Hanson joined the faculty of Birmingham-Southern in 2001 after completing her Ph.D. at Emory University.

 B.S.
 Chemistry, Rhodes College, 1996;

 Ph.D.
 Biochemistry, Cell and Developmental Biology, Emory University, 2001.

 - Intracellular Lipid Transport

 BI 125 Cell and Molecular Biology (1)

 An investigation of the fundamental properties of cells.
 Topics include cell structure and function, energetics and metabolism, gene structure and expression, and the techniques used to study these phenomena.
 Designed for students who plan to major in biology or one of the natural sciences and/or who are pre-health.
 Three lectures and one three-hour laboratory per week.
-Prerequisites: BI 115 and CH 121.
 Fall, Spring.

 BI 149 Cancer: Biology and Beyond (1)

 A study of eukaryotic cells at the molecular level.
 Topics include protein biosynthesis, membrane structure and function, gene expression and regulation, cellular and subcellular structure, and the cell cycle.
 Three lectures, one three-hour laboratory, and one DHAR laboratory per week.
-Prerequisites: BI 115 and 125, CH 122, and junior standing; BI 301 is strongly recommended.
+Prerequisites: BI 125 and at least junior standing.
+BI 215 is strongly recommended.
 Spring.